artkond/artkond.github.io/_posts/2017-04-10-cisco-catalyst-remote-code-execution.md

 112           0x70            bzip2 compressed data, block size = 900k
 ```

-In order to facilitate static analisys of the resulting binary we better know the firmware load offset.
+In order to facilitate static analysis of the resulting binary we better know the firmware load offset.
 This offset is printed to serial console during boot process:

 ```
 Loading "flash:c2960-lanbasek9-mz.122-55.SE1.bin"...@@@@@@@@@@@@@@@@@@@@@@